 The long coastline of Portugal – no less than 832 kilometers long – is a combination of many rugged, beautiful, relaxing and rocky beaches.
 It is impossible to view all these beaches.
 But why not start in the Algarve, near The White House?
-Because the impressive rock formations, clean beaches, and charming towns immediately put you in a wonderfully relaxed holiday mood.
+Because the impressive cliffs, clean beaches, and charming towns immediately put you in a wonderfully relaxed holiday mood.
 Personally, we think the end of the day is the best time to visit the beaches.
-The sunlight is soft and the rocks are beautifully lit.
-You can take unprecedentedly beautiful photos and the heat of the day is already a bit gone.
-But the beaches are also worthwhile at other times.
+The sun is mild and the rocks are beautifully lit.
+You can take beautiful photos and the heat of the day is already fading.
+But the beaches are also worthwhile any other times.
 And therefore our personal top 10.
 So you will never be bored visiting beautiful Algarve!.

 1. Praia da Marinha

-Praia da Marinha beach has been voted many times as one of the most beautiful beaches in Europe.
+Praia da Marinha beach has many times been voted the most beautiful beach in Europe.
 There is a small staircase that runs down via the rock walls.
 The beach itself is sheltered and surrounded by red rocks.
 It is wonderful to explore the beach on foot.
 There are so many beautiful special rock formations.
 You can also choose to admire the beach from the cliff.
 On the beach itself you can enjoy the sun and take a dip.
 This place is also known for the clearest water in all of Portugal, according to the locals.
-Snorkeling is therefore also a popular activity.
-A snack bar is open during the summer months, but there are no extensive restaurant options.
+Snorkeling is therefore also a popular activity at this beach.
+A snack bar is open during the summer months, there are no extensive restaurant options.

 The city beach in Fuzeta is nice and close to The White House.
-Fuzeta itself is a cozy little fishing village that has made a nice change in recent years with various hip bars and restaurants.
-Vegetarians will really enjoy themselves at restaurant Green Spirit.
+Fuzeta itself is a cozy little fishing village that has made a nice upgrade in recent years with various hip bars and restaurants.
+Vegetarians will really enjoy lunch or diner at restaurant Green Spirit.
 Please enjoy a moment on a terrace of the village square and enjoy village life.
-Directly on the edge of the Fuzeta is a friendly family beach where you can relax.
-For the larger beach, take the ferry that takes you to the island of Fuzeta where an endless sandy beach stretches.
+Directly ion the boulevard is a friendly family beach where you can relax.
+For the larger beach, hop on the ferry boat that takes you to the island of Fuzeta where an endless sandy beach stretches.
 In the summer the ferries go all day long, in the early and late season it is time to check the time of departure.

 3. Praia de Cacela Velha

-Cacela Velha is one of our personal favorites.
-It is a small coastal town in the Ria Formosa nature reserve and just on the other side of Tavira, coming from The White House.
-This place has a long history as a strategic defense point and was part of the line of forts on the south coast of Portugal.
+Cacela Velha is one of our personal favourites.
+It is a small village in the Ria Formosa nature reserve and just on the other side of Tavira, coming from The White House.
+This place has a long history as a strategic defence point and was part of the line of forts on the south coast of Portugal.
 The center still has many Moorish elements and it is a friendly, small place with a few nice restaurants and a relaxed, laid-back atmosphere.
 The beaches are overwhelmingly empty and vast.
 At low tide you walk from Cacela Velha to the beaches of Fábrica.
-With high tide there are plenty of fishermen who will gladly transfer you for a small fee.
+With high tide there are plenty of fishermen who will gladly bring you to the island for a small fee.

 4. Praia do Barril